Chilldose/COMET/docs/installation.rst

 What you need
 ~~~~~~~~~~~~~
 **First** you need a python python 2.7 64 bit distribution.
-(32 bit works as well but will unstable)
+(32 bit works as well but will be unstable)
 I recommended to use UniDAQ with an Anaconda python distribution which you can download here:

 `Download Anaconda here <https://www.anaconda.com/download/>`_

-.. warning:: Make sure to download the 64-bit version for your system!
+.. warning:: Make sure to download the 64-bit version!

-it will work with a normal pytho version too, but I have not tested it.
+it will work with a normal python version too, but I have not tested it.
 Furthermore, i have set up an Anaconda environement,
 so you do not need to painfully install all modules by hand.

-**Secondly** you need to intall National Instrument VISA drivers.
+**Secondly** you need to install National Instrument VISA drivers.
 These drivers can be found here:

 `NI-Visa drivers <http://www.ni.com/download/ni-visa-17.0/6646/en/>`_